tokhi/androidTechTalkPresentation/README.md

         android:targetSdkVersion="18" />
 ```

 You can also use the `Graphical Layout` and just create you desired interface with some drag and drops.
-To switch the graphical layout just open your xml layout and down the page click on the `Graphical Layout` button.
+To switch the graphical layout just open your xml layout and down the page click on the `Graphical Layout` tab.

 To learn how to play with the graphical layout <a href="https://www.youtube.com/watch?v=ijGVngb5vj4" target="_blank">watch this video</a>.